 Generic Name: buprenorphine / naloxone

-Note: This page contains side effects data for the generic drug buprenorphine / naloxone.
-It is possible that some of the dosage forms included below may not apply to the brand name Zubsolv.
+Note: This document contains side effect information about buprenorphine / naloxone.
+Some of the dosage forms listed on this page may not apply to the brand name Zubsolv.

 For the Consumer

 Check with your doctor immediately if any of the following side effects occur while taking buprenorphine / naloxone: